Swipe Your Blade Off

 In many recent Japanese films, because the blood is often CGI, this method will be shown as completely effective.
 This leads to a case of Reality Being Unrealistic

-, as the act of chiburi does not completely clean a blade.
+, as the act of chiburui does not completely clean a blade.
 If there's enough blood on the sword, it won't even prevent rust.
-Samurai would often wipe their blade off after performing chiburi to ensure it was clean before sheathing it.
+Samurai would often wipe their blade off after performing chiburui to ensure it was clean before sheathing it.
 But don't expect to see that part

 Related to Finishing Move